DS4SD/docling/tests/data/groundtruth/docling_v2/wiki_duck.html.md

     - Get shortened URL
     - Download QR code
     - Wikidata item

+Print/export

     - Download as PDF
     - Printable version

+In other projects

     - Wikimedia Commons
     - Wikiquote

+Appearance

 <!-- image -->

+From Wikipedia, the free encyclopedia

+Common name for many species of bird

+This article is about the bird.
+For duck as a food, see .
+For other uses, see .

+"Duckling" redirects here.
+For other uses, see .

 | Duck                           | Duck                           |
 |--------------------------------|--------------------------------|